ResearchObject/ro-crate/docs/pages/use_cases/workflow-hub.md

 roles: [information_architect, managerial, repository_manager, researcher]
 ---
 ## WorkflowHub
-A registry for describing, sharing and publishing scientific computational workflows
+[WorkflowHub](https://about.workflowhub.eu/) is a registry for describing, sharing and publishing scientific computational workflows.

 WorkflowHub aims to facilitate discovery and re-use of workflows in an accessible and interoperable way.
 This is achieved through extensive use of open standards and tools, including CWL, RO-Crate, Bioschemas and GA4GH's TRS API, in accordance with the FAIR principles.